 Language Development From Age 6 to 10 Years

-While most children have a large vocabulary—about 13,000 words—at age 6, they have limited ability to understand complicated language structures.
-From ages 6 to 10, children gradually begin to think in more complex ways.
+Most children have a large vocabulary—about 13,000 words—at age 6.
+But they have limited ability to understand complicated language structures.
+From ages 6 to 10, children slowly start to think in more complex ways.
 This growth helps them understand and use the nuances and subtleties of language.

-Children gradually advance from understanding simple sentences to being able to interpret complicated content within a paragraph.
+Step by step, children advance from understanding simple sentences to being able to interpret complicated content within a paragraph.
 And they advance from writing a few words at a time to composing complex stories and reports.
 But this age group's language skills are still limited by concrete, "here and now" thinking.
-Although school-age children understand more than they can express, they do not comprehend a lot of what adults discuss with them.
+School-age children understand more than they can express.
+But they don't comprehend a lot of what adults discuss with them.
 Ask your child to repeat back what you have said.
 This will give you a sense of how much he or she understands.

 Before age 9, most children understand language very literally.
-They are confused by statements like, "She is as cool as a cucumber" and may think it means a person is very cold to the touch or somehow looks like a cucumber.
-Around age 10, children develop an understanding of multiple meanings and relationships between words.
+They are confused by statements like, "She's as cool as a cucumber."
+They may think that it means a person is very cold to the touch or somehow looks like a cucumber.
+Around age 10, children start to understand multiple meanings and relationships between words.
 They start to make sense of a metaphor like "Lila is a real firecracker."

 Children who have well-developed language skills tend to have better memories and attention spans.
-This makes learning easier for them, and children who are successful in school tend to develop a healthy self-esteem.
+This makes learning easier for them.
+And children who succeed in school tend to develop a healthy self-esteem.
 Also, children who have good language skills often make friends more easily than children who have trouble expressing themselves with words.

 Author: Healthwise Staff

 John Pope MD - Pediatrics

 Susan C. Kim MD - Pediatrics